photopensieve/photopensieve.github.io/_posts/2025-06-05-iceland-road-trip-2.md

 ### How Expensive Is It?

 Iceland is expensive, period.
-Budget around 400 dollars per day for a couple staying in campervans, campsite fees, gas, groceries, and cooking most meals.
+Budget around $400 per day for a couple staying in campervans, campsite fees, gas, groceries, and cooking most meals.
 Hotel stays, restaurant, gas, groceries, and any activities all cost significantly more than most other countries.

 ### How is it returning home after a long trip?